mnikpay/locus-annotator/README.md

 ## Description

-There are situations when a biologist wants to invetigates the function of a locus. e.g.
+There are situations when a biologist wants to investigates the function of a locus. e.g.

-* Does the rare varaiant X cause the disease Y?
+* Does the rare variant X cause the disease Y?
 * How is the gene Z being regulated?
-What would be the consequences of perturbution in its fuction?
+What would be the consequences of perturbation in its function?
-* What is the function of this unaanotated genomic region?
+* What is the function of this unannotated genomic region?

 This UNIX package was designed with the aim to address these issues.